 - 1 teaspoon chopped fresh ginger

 - 2 tbsp unsalted butter

 - 1 tablespoon duck fat or lard

 - Fresh raspberries to garnish

 - Pass the sauce and all the berries through a chinois or fine strainer, then return to the pot and keep warm, or refrigerate or freeze until needed.
-You should end up with about 1 cup of sauce.

-- To serve, continue reducing a bit on medium heat, then whisk in the cold butter, and continue cooking until the sauce is thick and glossy. double check the seasoning for salt and sugar, adjust as needed, then serve immediately.
+- You should end up with about 1 cup of sauce.
+To serve, continue reducing a bit on medium heat, then whisk in the cold butter, and continue cooking until the sauce is thick and glossy. double check the seasoning for salt and sugar, adjust as needed, then serve immediately.

-- 4 goose legs
+- 4 duck legs

 - 1 qt rendered duck fat or another animal lard, melted